-- When there is a communication and/or navigation interference indication, passengers would be requested to turn off their mobile phones immediately.
-The Captain will anounce this, and the crew may inspect devices.
+- When there is a communication and/or navigation interference indication, passengers will be asked to turn off their mobile phones immediately.
+The Captain will announce this, and the crew may inspect devices.

 6. EXCHANGE RATE

-Regarding Tickets and/or services reserved and/or bought in Europe through www.aeromexico.com in the member-countries of the European Economic Community, the valid fares, taxes, fees and charges on the date of reservation and/or purchase, as well as the charges applied to the credit cards issued in such countries may be listed in euros (EUR), except those countries preserving their local currency and the Contracting Party may see such charge reflected in its account statement as specified in the corresponding credit card contract in the currency of the country where said plastic was issued.
+Regarding Tickets and/or services reserved and/or bought in Europe through www.aeromexico.com in the member-countries of the European Union, the valid fares, taxes, fees and charges on the date of reservation and/or purchase, as well as the charges applied to the credit cards issued in such countries may be listed in Euros (EUR), except those countries preserving their local currency.
+The Contracting Party may see such charge reflected in his/her account statement as specified in the corresponding credit card contract in the currency of the country where said card was issued.

 7. CARRIER LIABILITY, OVERBOOKING AND/ OR BOARDING DENIAL

-The Carrier may use its reasonable endeavors to carry Passengers and their baggage with reasonable diligence.
+The Carrier may use reasonable effort to carry Passengers and their baggage with reasonable diligence.
 Times in itineraries or anywhere else are not guaranteed, and are not a part of this agreement (since they are estimated times and are not an integral part of this agreement).
-The Carrier may switch, without prior notice, to other Carriers or aircraft and may alter or omit the stop points appearing in the Ticket if necessary.
-The schedules are subject to change without prior notice.
-The Carrier does not assume any liability for connections that the Passenger has to do with other airlines or contracts acquired outside the Carrier’s itinerary.
+The Carrier may switch, without prior notice, to other Carriers or aircraft and may alter or omit any stops appearing on the Ticket, if necessary.
+Schedules are subject to change without prior notice.
+The Carrier does not assume any liability for connections that the Passenger has to make with other airlines or contracts made outside the Carrier’s itinerary.

-In the case due to causes attributable to the Carrier, boarding is denied to any Passenger or due to the issuance of Tickets in excess of the capacity available in the aircraft, in terms of section VII of article 38 of the Regulations of the Law of Civil Aviation, the Carrier shall be responsible for informing Passengers the following options available to them in terms of article 52 of the Law of Civil Aviation:
+If, due to causes attributable to the Carrier, boarding is denied to any Passenger or due to the issuance of Tickets in excess of the capacity available on the aircraft, in terms of section VII of article 38 of the Regulations of the Law of Civil Aviation, the Carrier shall be responsible for informing Passengers of the following options available to them under article 52 of the Law of Civil Aviation:

-- That the Carrier transports Passengers on a later date convenient for the Passenger towards the destination regarding which boarding was denied, in this case the Carrier shall also cover an indemnity to the affected Passenger which shall not be lower than 25% percent of the price of the Ticket or of the portion of the trip not covered.
+- That the Carrier transports Passengers on a later date convenient to the Passenger towards the destination for which boarding was denied, in this case the Carrier shall also cover an indemnity to the affected Passenger which shall not be lower than 25 percent of the price of the Ticket or of the portion of the trip not covered.

-Passengers recognize and accept that the Carrier shall not be liable for the payment of damages caused by a default in the rendering of the services contracted through www.aeromexico.com in the event of an Act of God or Force Majeure, which include but are not limited to, acts of government authorities, compliance or observance of laws, regulations, government orders or lawsuits or from its agencies or units, strikes, work stoppages, temporary closing of airports providing the service, alteration of the public peace, fear or imminence of war, civil war, blockage, embargo, epidemics, pandemics, quarantines, air piracy, fire, flood, bad meteorological condition (fog, rain, frost, snow, etc.) or similar causes beyond control or will of the contracting parties, failures or accidents suffered by the aircraft which in the opinion of the captain in charge of the aircraft may set the operation and safety of passengers and crew in danger or similar circumstances to the above, among others, which make compliance with the rendering of the contracted services impossible.
+Passengers recognize and accept that the Carrier shall not be liable for the payment of damages caused by a default in the rendering of the services contracted through www.aeromexico.com in the event of an Act of God or Force Majeure, which include but are not limited to: acts of government authorities; compliance or observance of laws, regulations, government orders or lawsuits or from its agencies or units; strikes; work stoppages; temporary closing of airports providing service; alteration of the public peace; fear or imminence of war; civil war, blockage, embargo, epidemics, pandemics, quarantines, air piracy, fire, flood, bad meteorological conditions (fog, rain, frost, snow, etc.) or similar causes beyond control or will of the contracting parties; failures or accidents suffered by the aircraft that, in the opinion of the captain in charge of the aircraft, may set the operation and safety of passengers and crew in danger; or similar circumstances to the above, among others, that make compliance with the rendering of the contracted services impossible.